-- (a) either - i. qualified for a New Zealand university degree with at least a B Grade Point Average in 300-level courses, or equivalent, or - ii. been admitted with Academic Equivalent Standing, and - (b) at least 16 credits in NCEA Level 2 Mathematics (or equivalent), and - (c) been approved as a student for the degree by the Dean of Business.
+- (a) either - qualified for an Aotearoa New Zealand university degree with at least a B Grade Point Average in 300-level courses, or equivalent, or - ii. been admitted with Academic Equivalent Standing, and - (b) at least 16 credits in NCEA Level 2 Mathematics (or equivalent), and - (c) been approved as a student for the degree by the Amo Umanga | Dean of Business.